cvs212/my-freestyle-project/README.md

 babynames_boys
 babynames_girls

-Additionally, an API key from ‘Behind The Name’ saved as a ‘BEHIND_THE_NAME_KEY’ variable in a .env file would be helpful.
+Additionally, an API key from ‘Behind The Name’ saved as a ‘BEHIND_THE_NAME_KEY’ environment variable is needed for the 'information' function of the app.
+You can do this either through a .env file or in your commmand prompt.
+It may be more helpful to set the environment variable through your command prompt since the .env method is more prone to errors.
+Also be mindful of quotation marks when setting up your environment variable since quoations aren't part of the 'Behind The Name' url.

 ## Usage